alien4cloud/csar-public-library/org/ystia/samples/topologies/elk_beats/README.rst

 - Deploy application and when the application is running, connect to the Kibana GUI using the component's **url** output attribute

 - You may open the DummyLogs_V5 dashboard, the MetricBean and PacketBean dashboard.
-Because of a known issue with the MetricDashboard, it is necessary to reload some indexes : in the Management view, click to *Index Patterns*, select packetbeat-* index and refresh the field list using the dedicated icon.
+Because of a known issue with the MetricDashboard (https://github.com/elastic/kibana/issues/9571), it is necessary to reload some indexes : in the Management view, click to *Index Patterns*, select packetbeat-* index and refresh the field list using the dedicated icon.